100mslive/100ms-docs/common/faq.md

 ### How Beam recording can pick up the chat in the video ?

 Beam recorder is a headless browser so it will record whatever is open in your page.
-Open up the chat as per the requirement in the meeting url that is being passed to beam
+Open up the chat as per the requirement in the meeting URL that is being passed to beam

 ### Will the 100ms bot go to a video call webpage and render dynamic pages and stream/record the screen, or will it collect incoming video/audio streams only?